openedx/edx-documentation/en_us/course_authors/source/video/upload_video.rst

   see :ref:`Uploading a Video for an Edge Course`.

-For :ref:`edx.org courses <Uploading a Video for an edx org Course>`, you upload your videos to the **Video Uploads** page.
+For :ref:`edx.org courses <Uploading a Video for an edx org Course>`, you upload your videos to the **Videos** page.
 The edX video process then creates multiple formats and sources for your videos.

 For more information, see the following topics.